 Hypothesis & Assumptions

-Assess Mid-Quarter Progress & Final Results
+Assessment of Mid-Quarter Progress & Final Results

-If one of your hypotheses and assumptions didn’t pan out, you can learn from it and adjust by changing your strategy in the next roadmap period.
+If one of your hypotheses and assumptions didn’t pan out, you can learn from it and adjust by changing your marketing efforts in the next roadmap period.
 Or, you might just decide to scrap it!
 That’s the power of a quarterly approach to marketing planning.
 It’s better to see a specific strategy isn’t working after three months versus 12 months of effort and budget.

 By taking this approach and outlining your key focus areas a quarter at a time, you’ll have a defined plan for the next 90 days that should feel manageable.
-A quarterly marketing roadmap can also help energize your team and get them exciting about jumping in and making a difference with measurable results.
+A quarterly marketing roadmap can also help energize your team and get them excited about jumping in and making a difference with measurable results.